measurement-kit/measurement-kit/doc/tutorial/unix.md

 - either [openssl](https://github.com/openssl/openssl) or
   (preferred) [libressl](https://github.com/libressl-portable/portable).

+We routinely compile and test Measurement Kit on:

+- Ubuntu 16.10 Yakkety Yak

+- macOS 10.12 sierra

+- Void Linux current

-We routinely compile and test Measurement Kit on Ubuntu 16.10 Yakkety Yak, macOS 10.12 sierra, and Void Linux current.
-For cross compiling the library on mobile devices, as of Measurement Kit v0.4.0 we use libevent 2.0.22 (branch `patches-2.0`), geoip 1.6.9, and libressl 2.4.4.
+For cross compiling the library on mobile devices, as of Measurement Kit v0.4.0 we use:

+- libevent 2.0.22 (branch `patches-2.0`)

+- geoip 1.6.9

+- libressl 2.4.4

 To run the configure script, simply type: